 When it comes to examples of good financials slides for your pitch deck, look no further than The Knot/XO Group.
-The Knot has dedicated an entire section of their pitch deck to financials, which makes sense seeing as they’re further along in their development—but for younger companies, there are lots of ideas here for picking and choosing.
+The Knot has dedicated an entire section of their pitch deck to financials, which makes sense seeing as they’re further along in their development.
+But young companies can still take note of their presentation.

 The final section of Sequoia’s recommended pitch deck order is the vision.
 There are many different ways to structure and approach your vision section.
 What’s most important is that you give VCs and investors a lens into where you’ll be, if all goes right, years down the line.

 Sequoia suggests mapping out and presenting a look at your company over the next five years.
 Mixpanel only maps out the following two, but we nonetheless love the data-driven specificity of their plan.
 As we all know, data-driven goals are far easier to track.
 Check out the vision slide from Mixpanel’s pitch deck below.

 Sending Out Your Finished (or “Finished”) Pitch Deck

 So what can you expect when you send out your pitch deck?
 It took the average founder included in “What We Learned from 200 Startups Who Raised $360M” 58 investors and 40 investor meetings over the course of 12.5 weeks to secure the funding necessary to close their rounds (an average of $1.3M per startup).

 Founders must create and maintain a set routine for communicating with investors.
-Since no set of best practices will work well for every founder, it’s essential to test and track what works for you and your pitch deck—in real time.
+Since no set of best practices will work well for every founder, it’s essential to test and track what works for you and your pitch deck.

-DocSend offers founders the valuable opportunity to maintain control over their pitch decks while tracking investor engagement on slide-by-slide basis.
+DocSend offers founders the opportunity to maintain control over their pitch decks while tracking investor engagement on a slide-by-slide basis.
 With DocSend, founders can apply and disable link-based permissions, password protect access from those links, enable or disable slide deck downloading, and even track forwarding activity and resulting engagement.
 Founders can then follow-up with investors who are engaging with their pitch decks, and can nudge those who aren’t.